learnbin.net nav logo

 ΔU̅ = z/2 (ΦA ΦB) (uAB -uAA - uBB)

-Flory Huggins interaction parameter, χ
+Flory-Huggins interaction parameter, χ

-χ is a dimensionless measure of the differences in the strength of pairwise interaction energies between species in a mixture. χ value depends on the temperature.
+χ is a dimensionless measure of the differences in the strength of pairwise interaction energies between species in a mixture.
+The χ value depends on the temperature.

 Flory Huggins Theory for Polymer Blends eq6 2